 This is just down to style and look.
-There are some Features in the design of the tactical type which you can’t find with the civilian style such as more pockets, thicker fabric, sturdier design and more color combinations.
-These features are available for the tactical style because it is designed for military like use.
+There are some features in the design of the tactical type which you can’t find with the civilian style such as more pockets, thicker fabric, sturdier design and more color combinations.
+These features are available for the tactical style because it is designed for military-like use.

-Perhaps you are a single person and you only need stuff for yourself or you are a family man and you want to have a little more gear in there to supplement what your family might need.
+Perhaps you are a single person and you only need stuff for yourself, or you are a family man and you want to have a little more gear in there to supplement what your family might need.
 This will inform your decision on what size of bag to go for.

 Color is something that a lot of people are particular about.
 And this choice of color is primarily down to user preference.
 However black is a very common choice as it blends in well in an urban environment.